 The above list is not exhaustive.
-There is flexibility to allow for additions to the list by agreement between the employer, the training provider and the learner at the beginning of the apprenticeship, which must then be agreed with Lantra who maintain the MA framework.
-Lantra will then inform IMI the Issuing Authority to accept the training as an enhancement when certificating the MA.
+There is flexibility to allow for additions to the list by agreement between the employer, the training provider and the learner at the beginning of the apprenticeship, which must then be agreed with Lantra, who will inform IMI the Issuing Authority to accept the training as an enhancement when certificating the

-Apprentices taking the Driving Goods Vehicles: van route within this framework will drive vans up to 7.5 tonnes and will need to undergo training and achieve the driving licence category which is appropriate for the type of vehicle for which they are driving.
+Apprentices following the Driving Goods Vehicle route within this framework will drive vans or large goods vehicles (rigid or articulated) and will need to undergo training and achieve the driving licence category which is appropriate for the type of vehicle for which they are driving.